Jacus000/Artificial-DB-simulation/README.md

 ## Key Features & Benefits

-This project offers a robust framework for generating and exploring a simulated entertainment park database, focusing heavily on realistic, statistically sound data generation.
+This project offers a framework for generating and exploring a simulated entertainment park database, focusing heavily on realistic, statistically sound data generation.

 ### Key Features: